Lifestyle trends and media: Celebrity-endorsed beauty and health products

 Media affects how people diet.
 Commercials advertise special pills, juice fasts, raw diets, and all-soy diets.
 Celebrities endorse food products and diets that promise dramatic results in little time.
 Audiences are impressionable depending on their age range.
-Salma Hayek, who has been using juice cleanses for 15 years promises health with her own line, Cooler Cleanse.
+Salma Hayek, who has been using juice cleanses for 15 years, promises health with her own line, Cooler Cleanse.
 Jennifer Aniston is famous for her yoga-body and has revealed her secret, which the public has taken as a big health influence.
-So Feminine provides health and lifestyle advice taken from celebrities and their personal assistants/trainers.
+So Feminine provides health and lifestyle advice taken from celebrities and their personal assistants and trainers.
 Reality star Kim Kardashian endorsed QuickTrim, a weight-loss product designed to get rid of unwanted weight.
-Recent news articles claim that the product is unhealthy, and Kardashian is facing a lawsuit for her endorsement.
-Along with cleanses are celebrity beauty products.
+According to news articles, the product is potentially harmful, and Kardashian faced a lawsuit for her endorsement.

+Along with cleanses, celebrities also endorse beauty products.
 Salma Hayek has a CVS-exclusive line of hair care and cosmetic products, called Nuance.
-Admirers of Hayek who covet her beauty have hope that her products will make them look appealing.
 Websites such as Cosmopolitan and Celebrity Beauty Buzz list favorite skincare and makeup products of celebrities so readers can purchase the same products in hopes of achieving similar results.
-Health articles note that the meticulous science process is often forgotten in favor of the newer-is-better trend taking over mass media.
-Harvard School of Public Health states, "With [media reports'] emphasis on short, "newsworthy" pieces, the media often only report the results of single studies, and many stories are chosen simply because the results run contrary to current health recommendations."
-Popular magazines and websites often focus on what's new in the world of celebrity health and beauty routines and forgo substantial research in order to bring to the masses what the public are truly interested in; quick, easy-way-out health fixes such as these juice cleanses and detox diets.
+The Harvard School of Public Health states, "With [media reports'] emphasis on short, 'newsworthy' pieces, the media often only report the results of single studies, and many stories are chosen simply because the results run contrary to current health recommendations."
+Popular magazines and websites often focus on reporting these quick-fix celebrity health and beauty routines and forgo substantial research.

-Celebrity endorsements are effective due to their high profile presence in the media.
+Celebrity endorsements are effective due to their high-profile presence in the media.
 Their physical attractiveness is central to their ability to sell products to an impressionable audience.
-Celebrities are also effective because they are what many people aspire to be or look like.
-Celebrities act as symbols of personal desire.
-"In an attempt to communicate the merits of their product or brand," says Michael A. Kamins, Ph.D., New York University, "advertisers have often chosen to use endorsement as a promotional strategy."
+Celebrities are also effective because they are what many people aspire to be or look like, and thus act as symbols of personal desire.
+"In an attempt to communicate the merits of their product or brand," says Michael A. Kamins (New York University), "advertisers have often chosen to use endorsement as a promotional strategy."
 Additionally, "the use of celebrity spokespeople has always been a favorite strategy among agencies."
-Kamins informs that advertisers are well aware of how easily celebrities influence consumer habits; it is the combination of their physical appeal and their high status that draws in the public.
-He explains, "Indeed, a considerable amount of research exists both in the social sciences and in marketing supporting a strategy by showing that a physically attractive source facilitates attitude change toward issues, products, and ad-based evaluations."
+Kamins explains that advertisers are well aware of how easily celebrities influence consumer habits; it is the combination of their physical appeal and their high status that draws in the public.
+He writes, "Indeed, a considerable amount of research exists both in the social sciences and in marketing supporting a strategy by showing that a physically attractive source facilitates attitude change toward issues, products, and ad-based evaluations."